Myoldmopar/cv/development.md

 I have experienced a lot of personal transition around software testing, which predates my current role of leading EnergyPlus.
 In the early days I would use local VM snapshots to test my own software projects on "clean" images.
-In the middle ages, Docker and Travis became my tools of choice, and I was fascinated by the integration of Travis and GitHub.
+In the Middle Ages, Docker and Travis became my tools of choice, and I was fascinated by the integration of Travis and GitHub.
 I used them heavily along with other code analysis platforms like Code Climate to grade my codebase, and Coveralls to report on code coverage.
 In modern times, I use GitHub Actions extensively in all my public and private projects and often write custom workflows to handle multi-platform builds, matrix testing, artifact publishing, releasing to PyPi, and more.